 This joint meeting between the Dial-a-Molecule, Directed Assembly and AI3SD (Artificial Intelligence and Augmented Intelligence for Automated Investigations for Scientific Discovery) Networks was held just as the COVID-19 outbreak began to be significant in the U.K..
 A number of participants and speakers had to withdraw on company / university instructions, but we still had an enthusiastic audience of over 100.
 Most of the speakers who were not able to attend were still able to present their talks remotely.
 A full report on the meeting is being prepared by Wendy Warr.
 Many of the talks are already available here.

 Scope of meeting.

-The meeting will also consider:
+The meeting also considered:

-Automated experimentation to generate reaction knowledge.
+Automated experimentation to generate reaction knowledge and rapidly synthesis molecules.

 Theoretical calculations to enrich or replace experimental data.

-The draft programme may be found here.
+Paperless Content including the final programme may be found here.